frontenddogma/web-development-glossary/manuscript/i.md

 : A pictogram or ideogram displayed on a computer screen in order to help the user navigate a computer system.
 Icons make for a part of the graphical user interfaces of computer systems. [†](#w-icon)

 Icon font
-: A fonts that contains symbols and glyphs rather than letters or numbers.
+: A font that contains symbols and glyphs rather than letters or numbers.

 ID
 : → ID selector